Lemon Sweetened Condensed Milk Buttercream

 Piped swirl of pale yellow lemon condensed milk buttercream frosting on plate showing smooth and sturdy texture.

-The bright flavor of lemon mixed with the rich goodness of sweetened condensed milk.
-This frosting is one for the history books.
+This yummy buttercream features the fabulous lemon tang mixed with the rich goodness of sweetened condensed milk.
 It is super simple to put together and oh so delicious.

 It is perfect on lemon velvet cake, white cakes, butter cakes, graham crackers, sugar cookies, and more!
 Whip some up today and tell me what your favorite thing to spread it on is.